marzifu/Pias3D/README.md

 Other than that the cost of basically the cheapest CoreXY is around $800 USD _my hopes and dreams_.

 # The Solution?
-I learnt how to use FreeCAD to draw up my hilariously bad designs until I came to this rendition of the machine which I called Ouroboros. _fancy~_
+I learnt how to use FreeCAD to draw up my hilariously bad designs until I came to this rendition of the machine which I called Pias. _fancy~_

 But no, the name just suggest the eternal loop of fixing, upgrading, maintenance, and what not.
 Which is what I want to minimize by creating a "proper" machine.